 Curated by Meaghan Kent

-Charles Jackson Adkins Jr., Kevin Arrow, Javier Barrera, Randy Burman, Margarita Cano, Pablo Cano, Rosemarie Chiarlone, Lou Anne Colodny, william cordova, Yves Gabriel, Gabriela Gamboa, Jose Luis Garcia, Luis Gispert, Kathleen Hudspeth, Jeanne Jaffe, Carol Jazzar, Edny Jean Joseph, Linda Johnson, Karla Kantorovich, Amanda Keeley, Tina LaPorta, Jordan Massengale, Marcela Marcuzzi, Russell Maycumber, Artem Mirolevich, Beatriz Monteavero, Lesley Patterson-Marx, Gavin Perry, Ralph Provisero, Karen and Harold Rifas, Catalina Rojas, Leah Sandler, Claire Janine Satin, Richard Sauer, Ingrid Schindall, Paul Shortt, Kelly Speakman, Kristen Thiele, Carol Todaro, Jacob Wan, and Tom Virgin
+Charles Jackson Adkins Jr., Kevin Arrow, Randy Burman, Margarita Cano, Pablo Cano, Rosemarie Chiarlone, Lou Anne Colodny, william cordova, Isabel Fernández Echavarría, Marina Font, Yves Gabriel, Jose Luis Garcia, Kathleen Hudspeth, Jeanne Jaffe, Carol Jazzar, Edny Jean Joseph, Linda Johnson, Karla Kantorovich, Amanda Keeley, Tina LaPorta, Mary Larsen, Jordan Massengale, Marcela Marcuzzi, Russell Maycumber, Artem Mirolevich, Beatriz Monteavero, Lesley Patterson-Marx, Gavin Perry, Harold Rifas, Karen Rifas, Catalina Rojas, Leah Sandler, Claire Jeanine Satin, Richard Sauer, Ingrid Schindall, Anita Sharma, Paul Shortt, Kelly Speakman, Kristen Thiele, Carol Todaro, Jacob Wan, Michelle Weinberg, and Tom Virgin

 The exhibition includes a reading library of South Florida artists.